Assistance for Job Seekers

 Career guidance is available for those who are unsure about what type of job to pursue, or are considering a career change.
 This assistance is provided in one-to-one appointments with a Career Planner.

-Through the federal Workforce Innovation and Opportunity Act (WIOA), we can pay for you to attend local training programs to get new skills or obtain a professional certification.
+Through the federal Workforce Innovation and Opportunity Act (WIOA), Career Link can pay for you to attend local training programs to get new skills or obtain a professional certification.

 Some job seekers would prefer to learn and to be paid while on the job.
 Let us explore if you would be a good candidate for On-the-job training.